tozd/docker-nginx-proxy/README.md

 - `/var/log/dnsmasq`: Log files for an internal lightweight DNS resolver when one is not provided by Docker.
 - `/var/log/dockergen`: Log files for docker-gen.
 - `/var/log/letsencrypt`: Log files for Let's encrypt service.
-- `/ssl`: All generated keys together with Let's encrypt authentication keys.
+- `/ssl`: Volume with SSL keys for hosts, together with any optional extra configuration for them.
+All Let's encrypt generated keys together with Let's encrypt authentication keys are stored here as well.
 Persist this volume to not lose state.

 ## Variables